vinaygopinath/androidtutorial/app/views/concept_lessons/_android_hello_world.html.md

 ### Screen 2

 <br/>
-<%= image_tag "hello-android/screen2.png", alt: "New Application project config", title: "New Application project config" %>
+<%= image_tag "hello-android/screen2.png", alt: "Android Hello World New Application project config", title: "Android Hello World New Application project config" %>

 This screen is use to configure various project settings, lets go 1 by 1 to see all these options